Stahl’s Late Goal Lifts Terps To 1-1 Tie Against No. 17 Hoyas

 Nothing Past Smith

-- Smith was dominant, especially in the first half, thwarting several Hoya corner kick attempts.
+- Smith was dominant, especially in the first period, thwarting several Hoya corner kick attempts.

 - Smith’s previous career-high came against Rutgers last season on Oct.
 14, 2021 when she made six saves.